-STUDENT EXPECTATIONS: Students are required to play at all scheduled performances, be actively engaged participants in rehearsals, and regularly attend band lessons/sectionals.
+STUDENT EXPECTATIONS: Students are required to perform at all scheduled performances, be actively engaged participants in rehearsals, and regularly attend band lessons/sectionals.
 Written work to be done inside or outside of class will be assigned on occasion.
-Students are encouraged to participate in other band-related activities such as solo/ensemble contest, jazz band, pep band, honor bands, and all-state auditions.
+Students are encouraged to participate in other band-related activities such as solo/ensemble contest, jazz band, honor bands, and all-state auditions.
+Preparation for / participation in these extra opportunities occurs during lessons and outside of class time.